giridhar7632/parallaxEffect/README.md

 }
 ```
 <br>
 This function has three arguments `layer` -the layer you want to add parallax, `distance` -how much we scroll and `speed` -the required speed.
 We are going to add parallax for multiple layers.
-That's why we created a function for recalling it for different layers.
+That's why we created a function for recalling it for different layers.<br>
 And then we are going to get the element using `querySelector`.
 You can use any javascript DOM selector as your wish.
-Finally we will be translating the `Y` of the element using CSS `transform: translateY();` for delaying the speed of the layer.
+Finally we will be translating the ` Y ` of the element using CSS `transform: translateY();` for delaying the speed of the layer.